ankane/strong_migrations/README.md

 ## Lock Timeout Retries [experimental, unreleased]

 Automatically retry statements when the lock timeout is reached.
+Here’s how it works:

+- If a lock timeout happens outside a transaction, the single statement is retried.
+- If it happens inside a transaction, the entire transaction is retried (only applies to transactions started with `transaction` in the migration, not `Model.transaction` or `begin_db_transaction`).
+This includes all code inside the `transaction` block.
+- If it happens inside the DDL transaction (only applicable to Postgres), the entire migration is retried.
+For migrations that should not be retried, use `disable_ddl_transaction!`.

 Add to `config/initializers/strong_migrations.rb`: